JLin37/RedditStormProject.github.io/README.md

 ## How to code a Storm Application - "Python Edition" featuring "Streamparse"

-There is an awesome python package called [Streamparse](https://streamparse.readthedocs.io/en/stable/index.html) it's dependency are "JDK", "lein" and of-course Apache-Storm to install, simply use:
+There is an awesome python package called [Streamparse](https://streamparse.readthedocs.io/en/stable/index.html), it's dependency are "JDK", "lein" and of-course Apache-Storm

+To install streamparse, simply use:
 ```
 pip install streamparse
 ```
 *one thing to note, you should place storm into system path, so it can be reached by streamparse.*

 Once this is setup and installed let's get into coding.
-We saw early the idea behind topology, bolts and spouts, now we will look at how to implement it in code.
+We saw earlier the idea behind topology, bolts and spouts, now we will look at how to implement it in code.

 ### First we have the topology:
 ```python